 A newer instrument called a trabectome allows for a less invasive type of trabeculectomy surgery.
 The trabectome procedure uses an electrosurgical pulse to remove a small section of the trabecular meshwork.

-Eye doctors are also developing other surgical approaches as alternatives to trabeculectomy.
+Eye doctors are developing other surgical approaches as alternatives to trabeculectomy.
 They include canaloplasty, a minimally invasive procedure that uses a small microcatheter tube to hold open the Schlemm’s canal.

 Side Effects.
 Many of the serious side effects or complications that occur with filtration surgery involve blebs (blister-like bumps).